JimPeterman/FRIEND_CVD_prediction/README.md

 ## The Final Product/Results:
-The initial results for this study were submitted and presented at the 2022 American Heart Association EPI/Lifestyle conference.
-After the conference, additional data was contributed to FRIEND, allowing for subsequent analysis on a larger dataset.
+The initial results for this study were submitted and presented at the 2022 American Heart Association EPI/Lifestyle Conference.
+After the conference, additional data was contributed to FRIEND, allowing for the analysis to be reperformed on a larger dataset.

-Following the data analysis, I summarized the findings of this study and submitted the scientific manuscript for publication.
+Following the final data analysis, I summarized the findings of this study and submitted the scientific manuscript for publication.
 The manuscript is currently under peer review by experts in the field.